peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 * `static EDecimal Shift​(EDecimal ed,
      EDecimal ed2,
      EContext ec)`<br>
- Shifts the digits of an arbitrary-precision decimal number's mantissa.
+ Shifts the digits of an arbitrary-precision decimal number's significand.
 * `static EDecimal Trim​(EDecimal ed1,
     EContext ec)`<br>
- Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its mantissa.
+ Returns an arbitrary-precision number with the same value as this one but with certain trailing zeros removed from its significand.
 * `static EDecimal Xor​(EDecimal ed1,
    EDecimal ed2,
    EContext ec)`<br>